dezeroku/network_layout/README.md

 ### ISP router

 Nothing special, 300Mb fiber connection, no bridge-mode, so bridge-over-dmz is used.
-DDNS is set up on this level to point to owned domain domain.
+DDNS is set up on this level to point to owned domain.

 ### Main router